Why Your Organization Needs an AI Policy

 - Involve stakeholders: Get input from all relevant stakeholders, including compliance officers, IT, security, operational managers, and legal counsel.

-- Avoid Jargon: Write in clear, understandable language accessible to everyone in your organization.
+- Avoid Jargon: Write the AI policy in clear, understandable language accessible to everyone in your organization.

 - Address specific risks: Include risks and compliance requirements related to your organization and industry.